neyrinckaudio/command8/README.md

 ## Test 7
 Test 7 confirms my idea that the meter LEDs for a strip are addressed by the velocity 0-7 and the note, offset by 64, is a bitfield for teh meters.
 In teh code you can set the bitfield and the velocity and light up the meters as desired.

+## Test 8
+Going back to Test 6, I could not find any way to use note on messages to light more than just a few encoder ring LEDs.
+So, for test 8 I will send all possible controller change values.

+Observation - Controller numbers 0-63 repeatedly address the faders 1-8 and the value sets the fader position.
+Controller numbers 64-127 appear to have no effect on the surface.